sara-19992/Mastering-JavaScript-in-20-Days/Day11.md

 instanceof use to check a kind of object, not effect of manually setting the prototype to a new object like constructor

+### Object Inherits
+1. object inherits its prototype directly from the constructor function that created it.
+2. When an object inherits its prototype from another object, it also inherits the supertype's constructor property.
+3. Override Inherited Methods

 ## Coding Exercises
 ### 156.[Create a Basic JavaScript Object](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/object-oriented-programming/create-a-basic-javascript-object)
 #### My Solution